-Late assignments will be accepted, with a penalty of one letter grade per day.
+Late assignments will be accepted, with a penalty of 10% per day.
+Assignments submitted after a solution has been posted online or discussed in class will receive a 0.
 If a genuine emergency situation arises, please see me and we will work something out.